-Mazda modernized the classic roadster concept with the original Miata.
-Lighter and shorter than the diminutive original, the fourth-generation remains true to the formula.
+The fourth-generation Miata remains true to Mazda's original formula of a lightweight, rear-wheel-drive roadster.
 Although 155 hp from the 2.0-liter four doesn't sound impressive, the Miata quickly scoots along while returning a miserly 34 mpg overall.
-Shifting the delightfully-accurate six-speed manual shifter is a joy; we'd skip the optional automatic, though it works fine.
-Quick and precise steering delivers sublime backroad handling, but high levels of noise, thin and unsupportive seats, and a stiff ride all grow fatiguing during highway travel.
+Shifting the delightfully accurate six-speed manual shifter is a joy; we'd skip the optional automatic, though it works fine.
+Quick and precise steering delivers sublime back-road handling, even though some body roll is noticeable.
+High levels of noise, thin and unsupportive seats, and a stiff ride all grow fatiguing during highway travel.
 Cabin space is snug, and the optional dial-controlled infotainment system takes time to master.
-Flipping open the convertible top is a breeze.
+Flipping the convertible top open or closed is a breeze.